 This tutorial should take approximately 20-30 minutes to complete.

-This quickstart guide will introduce you to the Blues Wireless ecosystem of tools, including the Notecard, Notecarrier, and Notehub.
+This guide will introduce you to the Blues ecosystem, including the Notecard, Notecarrier, and Notehub.

 Before you dive in, it's important to understand a few key concepts: